awsdocs/aws-organizations-docs/doc_source/orgs_tagging.md

 ## Using tags<a name="use-tags"></a>

 Tags help you to organize your resources by enabling you to group them by things by whatever categories are useful to you\.
 For example, you can assign a "Department" tag that tracks the owning department\.
 You can assign an "Environment" tag to track whether a given resource is part of your alpha, beta, gamma, or production environments\.
+Tags can help you to [control who can access and manage the components that make up your organization](orgs_tagging_abac.md)\.
 + You can [enforce tagging standards on your resources by using tag policies](orgs_manage_policies_tag-policies.md)\.
 + Tags can help you to [control who can access and manage the components that make up your organization](orgs_tagging_abac.md)\.